cavcer/ROS-2-Gazebo-ArduPilot-SITL-Complete-Setup-Guide/README.md

 ./gradlew assemble
 ```

-Edit the `.bashrc` file and add:
+This code will edit your .bashrc file:

 ```bash
 echo 'export PATH=$PATH:~/Micro-XRCE-DDS-Gen/scripts' >> ~/.bashrc
 source ~/.bashrc  # Apply the changes
 ```

-Check if Micro XRCE-DDS-Gen is installed correctly:
+Check if Micro XRCE-DDS-Gen is installed correctly (note: you should see a version number but if you see version: null, please continue to installation.):

 ```bash
 microxrceddsgen -version